Our Team

 Evan Stack, BS, MA

-Evan is a first-year doctor of audiology student from Dallas, TX.
+Evan is a second-year doctor of audiology student from Dallas, TX.
 He completed his Bachelor’s in Communication Sciences and Disorders, and his Master’s in Health Care Design, from The University of Texas at Austin.

 Beyond his work in the Neuroaudiology Lab, Evan writes and records his own music, cooks, reads, appreciates the Texas Rangers, and watches films at the Texas Theater in Oak Cliff.